kswapd/tsdb-express/README.md

 ## Introduction
 A time series database middleware to connect InfluxDB, support **JPA**-compatible entity definition and method declaration.
-After your measurement models definition and corresponding generic type interface declartion, you can  query and save influxDB data as a normal java bean object!
+After the measurement models definition and corresponding generic type interface declartion, you can  query and save influxDB data as a normal java bean.

 ## Requirement